Shopify vs Magento: Which eCommerce Platform Should You Choose?

 Shopify

 Shopify comes with a wide range of built-in features that cover most basic e-commerce needs, plus an App Store boasting over 12,320 apps.
-These apps are specifically designed and vetted to integrate seamlessly with the Shopify platform, minimizing compatibility issues and technical risks.
+These apps are specifically designed and vetted to integrate seamlessly with the Shopify platform, minimising compatibility issues and technical risks.

 Magento